deeplearning540/deeplearning540.github.io/source/extras/design.rst

 On each subsequent day, all groups (or each group individually) will meet in the morning to quickly recap the last day.

-If time permits, the end of the last day will provide the opportunity for a "bring your data" type session, where all learners discuss their concrete ML use cases among each other and with all mentors.
+If time permits, the end of the last day (i.e. end of day 3) will provide the opportunity for a "bring your data" type session, where all learners discuss their concrete ML use cases among each other and with all mentors.